OpenCQRS/OpenCQRS/README.md

 - Command validation
 - Command sequences
 - Automatic publishing of notifications and messages (ServiceBus or RabbitMQ) on the back of a successfully processed command
-- Automatic caching of query results with MemoryCache or Redis
+- Automatic caching of query results with Memory or Redis caching providers
 - More flexible and extensible architecture
 - Better performance
 - Better test coverage